Photosystem: Photosystem repair

 In intense light, plants use various mechanisms to prevent damage to their photosystems.
 They are able to release some light energy as heat, but the excess light can also produce reactive oxygen species.
 While some of these can be detoxified by antioxidants, the remaining oxygen species will be detrimental to the photosystems of the plant.
 More specifically, the D1 subunit in the reaction center of PSII can be damaged.
 Studies have found that deg1 proteins are involved in the degradation of these damaged D1 subunits.
 New D1 subunits can then replace these damaged D1 subunits in order to allow PSII to function properly again.

+In non-cyclic photophosphorylation, PSII absorbs a photon to produce a so-called high energy electron which transfers via an electron transport chain to cytochrome b_{6}f and then to PSI.
+The then-reduced PSI absorbs another photon producing a more highly reducing electron, which converts NADP^{+} to NADPH.
+In the cyclic form, only PSI is involved, and the electron is moved through cytochrome b_{6}f before returning to PSI; NADPH is not produced.
+Thus, the balance between the two types of photophosphorylation is important to maintain the concentrations of ATP and NADPH in the right proportion for the light-independent reactions.
+For both cyclic and non-cyclic photophosphorylation, cytochrome b_{6}f produces a proton gradient across the thylakoid membrane that creates a proton-motive force, which is then used by ATP synthase to form ATP.

+In oxygenic photosynthesis, the first electron donor is water, creating oxygen (O_{2}) as a by-product.
+In anoxygenic photosynthesis, various electron donors are used.

+The net-reaction of the light-dependent reactions using non-cyclic photophosphorylation in oxygenic photosynthesis is: